TheSkyler-Dev/netcalc/CONTRIBUTING.md

-# Contributing to Multiconvert
+# Contributing to Netcalc

-Thank you for considering contributing to Multiconvert!
+Thank you for considering contributing to Netcalc!
 We appreciate your time and effort in helping to improve this project.
 Please follow these guidelines to ensure consistency and maintain high code quality.

+## 🚀 Quick Start for Contributors

+### High Priority Areas (Help Wanted!)
+- **Installers & Packaging** 📦 - We need help with CPack, NSIS, WiX, and MSI installers
+- **Package Manager Support** 📋 - Homebrew, Chocolatey, Scoop, AUR submissions
+- **Cross-platform Testing** 🔄 - Testing builds on different OS/compiler combinations
+- **Documentation** 📖 - Improve user guides and API documentation

 ## Getting Started